-Floodlight and facility fees for training and games at Riverfront Park - Oro Valley charges us for the use of the fields and the lights.
+Floodlight and facility fees for training and games at Oro Valley parks - Oro Valley charges us for the use of the fields and the lights.

 Club administration - for expenses such as office supplies, website, day to day expenses incurred by the club.